ChgoChad/companynewspcfcontrol/companynews/README.md

     You should see a `solutions.zip` file under `Solutions\bin\Debug` You can use this updated solution instead of the default on provided in GitHub repo.
 Import this solution to your environmenet and follow the instructions [here](https://github.com/ChgoChad/companynewspcfcontrol) to use it.

+I hope you find the improvements to this control useful.
+Please file any issues using the GitHub issue tracker in the main repo.
+Any suggestions or improvements welcome too.